mikeloomisgg/cppack/README.md

 Msgpack is a binary serialization specification.
 It allows you to save and load application objects like classes and structs over networks, to files, and between programs and even different languages.

+Check out [this blog](https://mikeloomisgg.github.io/2019-07-02-making-a-serialization-library/) for my rational creating this library.

 ## Features
 - Fast and compact
 - Full test coverage